containerd/stargz-snapshotter/docs/overview.md

 This ensures a clean upgrade without impacting running containers.

+### Important Considerations

+Before restarting the `containerd-stargz-grpc` process, if there are running containers, it is crucial to use `SIGKILL` to terminate the `containerd-stargz-grpc` process.
+This approach prevents the normal shutdown sequence from attempting to clean up the mountpoints of the running containers, which could lead to disruptions in their availability.
+By using `SIGKILL`, you ensure that the process is forcefully terminated without affecting the ongoing operations of the containers.

 ## Registry-related configuration

 You can configure stargz snapshotter for accessing registries with custom configurations.